doxxing AI & Automation

 Imagine this: You’re at home, minding your own business, when suddenly a swarm of police officers burst through your front door, shouting commands and aiming their weapons at you.
 You’re confused and terrified, wondering what could have possibly led to this frightening situation.

-As it turns out, someone online had obtained your personal information through doxxing and used it to make a false report to the police, leading to a dangerous swatting incident.
-This is the reality for many victims of swatting, a dangerous and potentially deadly form of online harassment.
+As it turns out, someone online managed to obtain your personal information and used it to make a false report to the police, with dangerous and potentially deadly consequences.

 You should give the podcast Darknet Diaries a try.
 There is an excellent episode on this topic called “The Pizza Problem,” episode 97, where we hear a frightening story of a hostile Instagram account takeover.